joeknock90/Single-GPU-Passthrough/README.md

 * If you DO have a second video card, solutions like looking-glass are WAYYY more convenient and need active testing and development.
 * All VMs must be run as root.
 There are security considerations to be made there.
 This model requires a level of risk acceptance.

 For my personal use case.
-This model is worth it to me and it might be for you too!
+This model is worth it to me and I just think its really really cool to do!

 # Prerequisites and Assumptions

 ## Assumptions
 This guide is going to assume a few things

-1. You have a system capable of VFIO passthrough.
-I.E. a processors that supports IOMMU, sane IOMMU groups, and etc.
-2. I am going to start in a place where you have a working libvirt config, or qemu script, that boots a guest OS without PCI devices passed through.

-I am not going to cover the basic setup of VFIO passthrough here.
-There are a lot of guides out there that cover the process from beginning to end.

-What I will say is that using the [Arch Wiki][arch_wiki] is your best bet.

-Follow the instructions found [here][arch_wiki]
+You have read and understood thouroughly/implemented vfio using the [Arch Wiki][arch_wiki].

 [arch_wiki]: https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF